raspiblitz/raspiblitz/FAQ.md

 Yes - it was tested one time and worked.
 Just follow the normal update mechanism - just use the old v1.0 image or your own backup image of the old sd card.

+## Can I downgrade from v1.2 to v1.1?

+Not tested - but LND 0.6 changed some data structure - so its not recommended.

 ## Can I still get version 1.0 of RaspiBlitz?

 Yes here are the links: